 Physical Therapy (PT)

-Physical therapy is used to improve gross motor skills and handle sensory integration issues, particularly those involving the individual’s ability to feel and be aware of his body in space.
+Physical therapy is used to improve gross motor skills and improve sensory integration issues, particularly those involving the individual’s ability to feel and be aware of his body in space.
 Similar to OT, physical therapy is used to improve the individual’s ability to participate in everyday activities.
 PT works to teach and improve skills such as walking, sitting, coordination, and balance.
 Physical therapy is most effective when integrated in an early intervention program.